hermonochy/QuizMaster/README.md

 *The Game Mode selection window*

-###### Basic Game Modes
+##### Basic Game Modes

-QuizMasters game modes are split into two sections: Basic and Advanced.
-The key difference Basic game modes are more focused on the learning, while Advanced game modes are essentially games.
+QuizMaster game modes are split into two sections: Basic and Advanced.
+Basic game modes are more focused on the learning, while Advanced game modes are essentially games, more for entertainment than learning.

  **Classic**